Sunday, June 27, 2010

 A: Two has-been Germans and a Spanish schlager queen do not a successful song-writing team make.
 The way the vocal arrangement is so tightly interwoven with the strings in the verses is annoying, given that (i) that’s the last thing either of them should be and (ii) they’re both far more interesting in the chorus.

-V: A much slicker performance than I would have expected, although the choreography is cheesy.
-The swivel chair makes it look as though Andrea’s about to conduct a current affairs show interview.
+V: Cheesy choreography, but this is a much slicker performance than I would have expected.
+The swivel chair makes it look as though Andrea’s about to conduct a current-affairs show interview.
 Her vocals are good, but eclipsed by those of the backing vocalists, which are fabulous.
 I wonder why they chose to hide them from public view on such an empty stage.

 02 Czech Republic